Tutorial: Connect a virtual network to an ExpressRoute circuit using the Azure portal

 You can link up to 10 virtual networks to a standard ExpressRoute circuit.
 All virtual networks must be in the same geopolitical region when using a standard ExpressRoute circuit.

-A single VNet can be linked to up to 16 ExpressRoute circuits.
+A single virtual network can be linked to up to 16 ExpressRoute circuits.
 Use the following process to create a new connection object for each ExpressRoute circuit you're connecting to.
 The ExpressRoute circuits can be in the same subscription, different subscriptions, or a mix of both.

 Review guidance for connectivity between virtual networks over ExpressRoute.

-Connect a VNet to a circuit - same subscription
+Connect a virtual network to a circuit - same subscription

 BGP configuration information will not appear if the layer 3 provider configured your peerings.
 If your circuit is in a provisioned state, you should be able to create connections.